- Torn between Ryobi and DeWalt tools?

 Ryobi table saw

-Ryobi has roughly the same-sized table saws, with the exception of 7” tabletop tile saw and 8 ¼” compact model.
+Ryobi produces roughly the same-sized table saws, with the exception of 7” tabletop tile saw and an 8 ¼” compact model.

-While they don’t have as much variation and are a scratch below DeWalt’s hardier models, they’re more convenient for home use.
+While this tool brand doesn’t have as much variation and is a scratch below DeWalt’s hardier models.
+We find Ryobi to be cheaper and convenient for home use.

 Who does it better?